r3ge/KeydropAutocode/readme.md

 or
 You can run slovakia.bat if your from slovakia (also get cookies from keydrop.gg)

+### 4. Getting BOT Token
+Go to [this site](https://keydrop.pages.dev/) and copy the long line of charachters, then open config.js and paste in the discord_token the string of charachters.

-If you have any other problems dm me at RageTheLegend#2391
+**If you have any other problems dm me at RageTheLegend#2391**